Video game design: Overview

-Video game design starts with an idea, often a modification on an existing concept.
-The game idea will fall within one or several genres.
-Designers often experiment with mixing genres.
+Video game design starts with an idea, often a variation or modification on an existing concept.
+The game idea will fall within one or several genres and designers will often experiment with mixing genres.
 The game designer usually produces an initial game proposal document containing the concept, gameplay, feature list, setting and story, target audience, requirements and schedule, staff and budget estimates.

-Many decisions are made during the course of a game's development about the game's design; it is the responsibility of the designer to decide which elements will be implemented.
+Multiple design decisions are made during the course of a game's development; it is the responsibility of the designer to decide which elements should be implemented.
 For example, consistency with the game's vision, budget or hardware limitations.
-Design changes have a significant positive or negative impact on required resources.
+Design changes will have a significant impact on required resources.

 The designer may use scripting languages to implement and preview design ideas without necessarily modifying the game's codebase.

-A game designer often plays video games and demos to follow the game market development.
+A game designer often plays video games and demos to follow the markets' development.

-It is common for the game designer's name to misleadingly be given an undue amount of association to the game, neglecting the rest of the development team.
+Over time, it has become common for a game designer's name to misleadingly be given an undue amount of association to the game, neglecting the rest of the development team.
+This is in stark contrast to the industries' origins, when creators were often given little to no recognition.
+Coincidentally, this lack of credit lead Warren Robinett to create the first Easter egg in a video game.

-Funding game publishers must be taken into account, who may have specific expectations from a game as most video games are market-driven — developed to sell for profit.
-However, if financial issues do not influence designer's decisions, the game becomes design- or designer-driven; few games are designed this way because of lack of funding.
+Funding, traditionally provided by game publishers, who may have specific expectations from a game, must be taken into account, as most video games are market-driven — developed to sell for profit.
+However, if financial issues do not influence designer's decisions, the game can become design- or designer-driven; but few games are designed this way, with it becoming more common among indie game developers, alongside alternative sources of funding, like Early Access or Crowdfunding.
 Alternatively, a game may be technology-driven, such as Quake (1996), to show off a particular hardware achievement or to market the game engine.
 Finally, a game may be art-driven, such as Myst (1993) and Journey (2012), mainly to show off impressive visuals designed by artists.

 In Rules of Play (2004), Katie Salen and Eric Zimmermann write:

 Game designer

 A game designer is a person who designs gameplay, conceiving and designing the rules and structure of a game.
-Many designers start their career in testing departments, other roles in game development or in classroom conditions, where mistakes by others can be seen first-hand.
+Multiple designers start their career in testing departments, other roles in game development or in classroom conditions, where mistakes by others can be seen first-hand.